MMACS11DC1-2025/class-exercises-StevenZhang3125/4.4/README.md

 ## **Recursive Approach**
 The recursive function `drawSquare` calls itself, adds one, then returns the result.
-The terminating/base case triggers when the number of squares left to draw (`remaining`) reaches 0.
+The terminating/base case triggers when the number of squares left to draw (`remaining`) reaches 0 or when the size is less than or equal to 15 (Very small).
+Two base cases are present to prevent potential infinite loops and improves robustness.
 Each call draws one square, rotates 5 degrees left, scales the size by 0.99, advances to the next colour in the colour range, and decreases `remaining` by 1.
 The function returns the total count of recursive calls made (squares drawn).